mircealungu/reconstruction/2_Abstraction.md

 Automatic clustering has been tried with
    - coupling and cohesion metrics
-   - natural language analysis
+   - natural language similarity between software documents
    - other types of similarity between programming units

 In all of the cases we still need human intervention to explore the result of the automatically detected clusters.

-Case study: [Interactive Exploration of Semantic Clusters](papers/Interactive_Exploration_of_Semantic_Clus.pdf) by Lungu et al.
+Case study: Hierarchical Clustering.
+[Interactive Exploration of Semantic Clusters](papers/Interactive_Exploration_of_Semantic_Clus.pdf) by Lungu et al.

 ![](images/interactive-semantic-clusters.png)